This Pumpkin Pie with beautiful decorative crust and a cheesecake like filling will be the center piece of your Thanksgiving dinner table this year.

 The morning I made this pie, I completely forgot about whipped cream.
 I’ve been so busy and I might have lost my mind then cuz NO WHIPPED CREAM IS A CRIME!!!
 And Ryan’s taste has evolved way pass store bought whipped cream, so we can’t have any of that fake stuff in the house, whipped cream snob!
 There was outrage among my other taste testers about the whipped cream as well, it’s madness over here.
 So don’t make the same mistake I did, always be prepared with a blow torch in one hand and a bowl of whipped cream in the other.

-For the decorative pie crust, I used a set of pie crust cuters I bought from Williams Sonoma (I think?) a long time ago.
-I can’t find the same one on their website anymore.
-It came with a turkey, a pumpkin, an acorn and a maple leaf.
-Here are some similar sets I found on Amazon: an all leaves set and a set with pumpkin.
+For the decorative pie crust, I used a set of pie crust stamps I bought from Williams Sonoma (this is not the exact set, but I want it!) a long time ago.
+The one I have came with a turkey, a pumpkin, an acorn and a maple leaf.
+Here are some similar pie crust stamp sets I found on Amazon that’s also much more affordable.

 - 2 1/2 cup all-purpose flour